 - Buffy the Vampire Slayer had the one in the season 6 where there is a banner celebrating Christmas, Hanukkah, Winter Solstice and "Garthak's Ascension".

-- Prof. Farnsworth lists his influences as Leonardo Da Vinci, Copernicus, Euclid and Braino.
+- Prof. Farnsworth lists his influences as Leonardo da Vinci, Nicolaus Copernicus, Euclid and Braino.

 - The video regarding the ancient history of Atlanta, and how all of its greatest citizens fled as it sank: "Ted Turner, Hank Aaron, Jeff Foxworthy, the man who invented Coca-Cola, The Magician ..." note

-- Inverted in a Simpsons Halloween episode when Homer explains: "Vampires are fictional creatures.
+- Inverted in a The Simpsons Halloween episode when Homer explains: "Vampires aren't real.
 Just like fairies, elves and eskimos."

 - In Homer's Triple Bypass Homer watches a documentary about obesity on TV, where the announcer says America grew up with jolly obese people like Alfred Hitchcock, Dom De Luise and Santa Claus.